-8.1.5 Alternative #5: Parking on Both Sides, On-Road Cycle Lane flexible streetscape that can adapt with shifting demands.
+8.1.5 Alternative #5: Parking on Both Sides, On-Road Cycle Lane

 This Alternative maintains one-way traffic and has parking on both sides of the road.
 In this Alternative, the cycle lane is on-road (not fully protected).
 The cycle lane is on-road so that the interaction between pedestrians and cyclists is reduced.